Loyalist (American Revolution): Emigration

 However, the actual law was a compromise.
 According to historian Afua Cooper, Simcoe's law required children in slavery to be freed when they reached age 25 and:

 forbade the importation of slaves but, to Simcoe's disappointment, did not grant freedom to adult slaves.
 Having not been freed by the act, many Canadian slaves fled across the border into the Old Northwest Territory, where slavery had been abolished.

 Thousands of Iroquois and other Native Americans were expelled from New York and other states and resettled in Canada.
 The descendants of one such group of Iroquois, led by Joseph Brant (Thayendenegea), settled at Six Nations of the Grand River, the largest First Nations reserve in Canada.
 (The remainder, under the leadership of Cornplanter (John Abeel) and members of his family, stayed in New York.)
-A group of African-American Loyalists settled in Nova Scotia but emigrated again to Sierra Leone after facing discrimination there.
+A group of African-American Loyalists settled in Nova Scotia but immigrated again to Sierra Leone after facing discrimination there.

 Many of the Loyalists were forced to abandon substantial properties to American restoration or compensation for these lost properties, which was a major issue during the negotiation of the Jay Treaty in 1794.
 Two successive boards were formed, and under a new convention signed in 1802 by the United States and Great Britain for the mutual payment of claims, the US paid the sum of £600,000, while only £1,420,000 of nearly £5 million in claims considered by commissioners in Britain were judged to be good.